computationalcognitivescience/lovelace/content/_part_ii/subset.md

 A key historical figure in the cognitive science of decision making is [Herbert Simon](https://www.nobelprize.org/prizes/economic-sciences/1978/simon/biographical/).
 He won the Nobel Prize in economics for his line of work started in the 1950s on *bounded rationality*: the idea that human rationality is to be understood as bounded by the computational limits of our minds.
 In the 1970s, Daniel Kahneman and Amos Tversky developed a program of *biases and heuristics* that demonstrated how limits of mind lead to systematic fallacies and judgment errors.
 From 1990s onwards, Gerd Gigerenzer and colleagues returned to the key ideas from Simon and developed a notion of *ecological rationality* that puts the ideas of 'biases and heuristics' in a more positive light, focusing less on human error and more on human smarts.

-For examples of formal modeling of subset choice in the literature, see Fishburn & LaValle (1996), Bossaerts, & Murawski (2017), and van Rooij, Stege, & Kadlec (2005).
+For examples of formal modeling of subset choice in the literature, see Fishburn & LaValle (1996), van Rooij, Stege, & Kadlec (2005), and Bossaerts, & Murawski (2017).
 During your formalization exercises you may have noticed that subset choice models can face so-called combinatorial explosion, because the number of subsets grows exponentially as a function of the number of elements one can choose from.
 We will return to this issue in later chapters.
-For more information on this specific issue we also recommend the textbook [Cognition and Intractability](https://cognitionandintractability.com) by van Rooij, Blokpoel, Kwisthout & Wareham (2019).
+For more information on this issue we also recommend the textbook [Cognition and Intractability](https://cognitionandintractability.com), in particular [Chapter 1](https://www.cambridge.org/core/books/cognition-and-intractability/introduction/2FBB76A42417F33C409A2EAD17C15046) which is open access.

 ### References